4th Panzer Division

 The 4th Panzer Division (4th Tank Division) was an armored division in the Army of Nazi Germany.

 In World War II, it participated in the 1939 invasion of Poland, the 1940 invasion of France, and the 1941 invasion of the Soviet Union.
-It remained on the Eastern Front, mainly under Army Group Centre, until it was trapped on the coast at Courland in the summer of 1944.
+It remained on the Eastern Front, mainly under Army Group Center, until it was trapped on the coast at Courland in the summer of 1944.
 It was evacuated by sea and returned to the main front in West Prussia in January 1945.
 There it surrendered to the Red Army at the end of the war.

 History

 Formation

-The 4th Panzer Division was formed in Würzburg, Bavaria, on 10 November 1938 as the first of a second wave of new armoured divisions in Germany following the creation of the original three tank divisions in 1935.
+The 4th Panzer Division was formed in Würzburg, Bavaria, on 10 November 1938 as the first of a second wave of new armored divisions in Germany following the creation of the original three tank divisions in 1935.
 Alongside the 4th Panzer Division the 5th was formed at Oppeln, now Opole in Poland, five days later.

 Würzburg had previously been the garrison town for the 2nd Panzer Division which had moved its headquarters to Vienna after the Anschluss of Austria in March 1938.

 The division's insignia, which were emblazoned on tank turrets, was derived from the "Algiz" rune.